-If you sleep more will you lose weight?
+Can you lose weight sleeping?
+What I mean is if you sleep more will you lose those extra pounds?
 According to science an extra 90 minutes of sleep a night will help you shed extra pounds.
 A study done by King’s College London scientists showed that people who sleep longer are less likely to eat higher carb foods which cause weight gain.

 Other studies have shown that people at sleep less than 7 hours a night are typically heavier, have a harder time losing weight, and gain more weight over time.
 So how can you loose weight sleeping?

 It has been known for a long time that a one of the big risk factors for obesity was a lack of sleep because it changes the levels of hormones which control your appetite.
 But interestingly this study showed that when people got more sleep, they naturally would reach for healthier foods and on average ate 10 less grams of sugar every day.

 “The fact that extending sleep lead to a reduction in intake of free sugars – the sugars that are added to foods by manufacturers or in cooking at home as well as sugars and honey, syrup and fruit juice – suggests a simple change in lifestyle may really help people to consume healthier diets” said principal investigator Dr. Wendy Hall from the University’s Department of Nutritional Sciences.

 This study consisted of 21 volunteers that slept for less than 7 hours a night, they were sent also for counseling to help change their sleep habits.
 They kept with a consistent time for going to bed and did eat food before bedtime or drank caffeinated drinks.
 Gradually 90 extra minutes of sleep was added to their week and as a result they naturally were eating less sugar and carbs when they were before.
 The control group who were not getting extra sleep saw no change in their eating pattern.